-Life in Strange Times
+Life in strange times

-In these times of Covid-19 and all that you hear, whether you believe in conspiracy, science or are a person who just runs with it?
+In these times of Covid-19 and all that you hear, whether you believe in conspiracy, science or are a person who runs with it?
 I decided to take the plunge and get a new website designed and launched.
 So here you are reading my first blog.

 You will have to excuse the possible bad grammar and punctuation.
 I left school with few qualifications, although I have been back to Night School to redo my Essential English.
 This is through Bucks Adult Learning, so the text should be OK.
 If there is something amiss, if the word Doc doesn’t highlight the problem, I’m probably just going to go with it… so apologies there!

 Mum comes round at least once a week, we speak on the phone more often.
-She misses hugs with her grandson but understands the need of caution.
+She misses hugs with her grandson but understands the need for caution.
 My Uncle calls every Wednesday to check in with everyone.
-He is a steam enthusiast and we quite often end up talking about locomotives, particularly ones powered by steam.
+He is a steam enthusiast, and we quite often end up talking about locomotives, particularly ones powered by steam.
 He visits if he is out and about and stands in the garden to chat but hasn’t stopped for long.
 The train set built for my son in the garage gets used infrequently.
-Kids these days have different interests but it is there if he changes his mind.
+Kids these days have different interests, but it is there if he changes his mind.

 As things have eased a little and life has needed to carry on, I have been a bit more adventurous.
-I go out more for exercise, to the shop if needing supplies and even risked a much needed curry with a few mates.
-I did make them sit outside the pub after our meal, I didn’t feel the pub was a safe environment…..
+I go out more for exercise, to the shop if needing supplies and even risked a much-needed curry with a few mates.
+I did make them sit outside the pub after our meal; I didn’t feel the pub was a safe environment…..
 Not just yet!

-I remember one gig, at the NEC in Birmingham – I don’t recall which album tour – the set was over two hours.
-With songs from Wellers back catalogue I had never heard live.
+I remember one gig at the NEC in Birmingham – I don’t recall which album tour – the set was over two hours.
+With songs from Weller’s back catalogue, I had never heard live.
 I was very young when these were released.
 Mum and dad wouldn’t have had Top of the Pops or Channel 4’s The Tube on.
-I’ll tell you more about the gigs over the years in future blogs so bookmark me!
+I’ll tell you more about the gigs over the years in future blogs, so bookmark me!

 To find out more information on training availability, please don’t hesitate to contact me.